 Elevation loss: 3890 metres

 Route details.
 Start at the Tulameen arena.
 Run 3 km along paved road to Tulameen River Road to trailhead.
 Cross Tulameen River (low level).
 From Tulameen signed trailhead, follow HBC (1849) Heritage Trail to Lodestone Lake (aid), and Horseguard (aid), continue to Jacobson Lake (drop bag, out and back to aid), continue through more camp sites to Sowaqua Camp (aid), Colvile (aid), continue to Peers Creek.
-Then head down the unpaved road to the finish.
+Then head down the new trail (if possible) or unpaved road to the finish.
 Shuttles will transport you to Hope.

 Drop Bags50 mile drop bags can be labelled for Lodestone aid station, Jacobson Lake aid station and finish line.
 No bigger than size 14 shoe box!

 Elevation gain: 1305 metres